ljonesdesign/EZ-template/README.md

 6. Edit the Title code.
 Where it says ```EZ Template Example``` Put in your first and last name.
 7. Edit the H1 tag as you wish
 8. Edit the first p tag as you wish
-9. Find and Change to a different Google font if you wish.
-(Or you can change it later, but you will have to make changes to all of your pages if you don't do it before you start the duplication process.
+9. Find and Change to a different Google font if you wish. *You can change it later, but you will have to make changes to all of your pages if you don't do it before you start the duplication process.*
 10. Save your ```index.html``` file.
 This is your home page.
 Do not name your home page home.html; keep it as ```index.html```; do not create a ```home.html``` page.
 11. Next, you will create an empty ```about.html``` page.
 12. copy the code from your ```index.html``` page into your ```about.html``` page and save that page.